4 Steps To Scale Your Social Business

 Shortly after our expansion, we dove right into tight one-week sprints of strategy and design in order to meet the demands of an ever-growing project list.
 We did this while also figuring out internal team workflows (don't judge seemed smart at the time.)
 Needless to say it was tough, but we gained a ton of valuable insights that we want to share with you.
 Ready?
 Here we go!

-Like any other agency that runs a thousand miles per minute there was much to juggle even with a larger team.
-Several big projects moved through our pipeline and new clients were onboarded simultaneously which meant our first and second quarters were heavily front-loaded.
+Like any other agency that runs a thousand miles per minute our team was tasked with a massive juggling act.
+Several big projects quickly moved through our pipeline and were onboarded simultaneously which meant that the first and second quarter were heavily front-loaded.
 Although this was a good sign, we knew that chaos would be imminent if we didn't slow down to optimize our internal workflows and systems.

 So the first lesson is this:

-Prior to expanding your team, adding on services, product features or focusing on other revenue generating practices, spend a little time reviewing you organizations' internal processes.
+Prior to expanding your team, adding services or product features, or focusing on other revenue generating practices, spend a little time reviewing you organizations' internal processes.
 Ensure you can answer the following questions: